cankush625/Neovim/README.md

 Go to Neovim editor and run the command PlugInstall

 ### Step 4: Install COC Nvim for auto completion
+Change directory to `~/AppData/Local/nvim/site/plugged/coc.nvim` where COC nvim plugin is installed and run `yarn install` to install the required packages for COC plugin.

+### Step 5: Install COC-Pyright Nvim for auto completion
-Change directory to `~/AppData/Local/nvim/site/plugged` where all plugins are installed and run `yarn install` to install the required packages for COC plugin.
+Change directory to `~/AppData/Local/nvim/site/plugged/coc-pyright` where COC Pyright plugin is installed and run `yarn install` to install the required packages for COC Pyright plugin.